DyaDiT: A Multi-Modal Diffusion Transformer for Socially Favorable Dyadic Gesture Generation: DyaDiT

 Given the other-speaker audio feature $a_{\text{other}}$, the dictionary is integrated through a cross-attention (CA) operation followed by a weighted combination with the motion bases:

 where $\mathrm{Dict} = [d_0, d_1, \dots, d_n]$ and $m_k$ denotes the style-dependent modulation weight derived from $f_{\text{motion}}$.

+The Motion Dictionary is jointly trained with DyaDiT without orthogonalization, as strict phase alignment is unnecessary for gestures and degrades learning.
 At inference, the motion dictionary can be optionally activated.
 With classifier-free guidance (CFG)~\cite{ho2021classifierfree}, the style conditioning can be strengthened to generate gestures with distinct stylistic patterns, or completely dropped to produce an unconditional, style-agnostic motion driven purely by the learned audio–motion prior.